eslam3kl/SQLiDetector/README.md

 ```

 ## How it tests the parameter?
+What's the difference between this tool and any other one?
 If we have a link like this one `https://example.com?file=aykalam&username=eslam3kl` so we have 2 parameters.
+It create 2 possible vulnerable URLs.
 1. It will work for every payload like the following
 ```
 https://example.com?file=123'&username=eslam3kl